 What sounds like more fun: solving problems your teacher came up with or playing a game with your friends?
 As awesome as you think you are, I promise that your students would rather play the game.
 Know why?
 Because they're in charge.
 They are choosing who goes first.
 They are drawing the cards and asking the questions, They are determining who wins.
 When students are in charge of their own learning, magic happens.
 Enough said.

 One of the best reasons to use games (maybe THE best) is that it motivates kids to do math.
 Many children (and some adults) don't get why math is important and no amount of telling them will make them think otherwise.
 By using games, you are giving those kids a reason to do math.
 Not because you said so, not because it's part of school, but because it's fun!

 Even the most reluctant math students will join in when you bring out the games and they're almost always excited to do so.
 If you aren't using them in the classroom, I hope you'll start!

-Get this FREE addition and subtraction dice game in the Free Resource Library!
+Download this FREE addition and subtraction dice game to use in your classroom today!